hankcs/HanLP/docs/install.md

 ### Server without Internet

-If your server has no Internet access at all, just debug your codes on your local PC and copy the following directories to your server via a USB disk.
+If your server has no Internet access at all, just debug your codes on your local PC and copy the following directories to your server via a USB disk or something.

 1. `~/.hanlp`: the home directory for HanLP models.
 1. `~/.cache/huggingface`: the home directory for Hugging Face 🤗 Transformers.